Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 #### The client

 {% caption clients: your everyday devices! %}
-{% asset_img computer-and-phone.svg 350 200 a computer & a phone %}
+{% asset_img computer-and-phone.svg 350 200 "a computer & a phone 'a computer & a phone'" %}
 {% endcaption %}

 It's *your device* (laptop or smartphone…).